-The difference between additional paid-in capital vs. contributed capital also determines the distinction in the accounting reporting of the items.
-Both types of capital are recorded on the balance sheet under the stockholders’ equity section.
-The additional paid-in capital is recorded into a separate account under the equivalent name.
-On the other hand, the contributed capital usually does not include a separate account on the balance sheet, but it can be determined as the sum of the common stock and additional paid-in capital accounts.
+Additional paid-in capital and contributed capital are also reported differently on the balance sheet under the shareholders’ equity section.
+The additional paid-in capital is reported in a separate account.
+Whereas, contributed capital is combined and is the sum of the common stock and additional paid-in capital accounts.

 What is Additional Paid-in Capital?

-Additional paid-in capital is the value of share capital above its par value.
-It is also commonly known as the “contributed capital in excess of par” or “share premium.”
+Additional paid-in capital is the amount paid for share capital above its par value.
+It is also commonly known as the “contributed capital in excess of “par” or “share premium.”
 Essentially, the additional paid-in capital reveals how much money investors paid for the shares above their nominal value.
-In other words, it indicates the difference between the actual price the investors paid for the company’s shares and the nominal value of the shares.

-Remember that the par value of a stock is usually an extremely small amount (e.g., $0.10 or $0.01) that appear on stock certificates.
+Remember that the par value of a stock is usually a small amount (e.g., $0.10 or $0.01) that appears on stock certificates.
 In some cases, the par value can even be lower than $0.01.
 The par value must not be confused with the market value of shares.
-Par value indicates the minimum value at which a company may sell its shares to the investors.
+Par value indicates the minimum value at which a company may sell its shares to investors.
 On the other hand, the market value of shares is determined by the transactions occurring in the market.

 Additional paid-in capital is recorded on a company’s balance sheet under the stockholders’ equity section.
 The account for the additional paid-in capital is created every time when a company issues new shares to or repurchases its shares from shareholders.
 Note that the transactions with the company’s shares in the secondary market do not affect the company’s paid-in capital since it does not receive any cash for the transactions.